dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 1. Set up a CI job with the [Create Job](/dbt-cloud/api-v2#/operations/Create%20Job) API endpoint using `"job_type": ci` or from the [dbt Cloud UI](#set-up-ci-jobs).
-1. To trigger the CI job, make a call to the [Trigger Job Run](/dbt-cloud/api-v2#/operations/Trigger%20Job%20Run) API endpoint.
+1. Call the [Trigger Job Run](/dbt-cloud/api-v2#/operations/Trigger%20Job%20Run) API endpoint to trigger the CI job.
 Provide the pull request (PR) ID to the payload using one of these fields, even if you're using a different Git provider (like Bitbucket):

     - `github_pull_request_id`
     - `gitlab_merge_request_id`